 - i.
 The requirements of NUA/E/1 Newark Industrial Estate Policy Area; - ii.
-An appropriate landscaping scheme submitted as part of any planning application providing screening of the site from the A1; and - iii.
+Submission of a Site-Specific Flood Risk Assessment and details of measures to mitigate the potential for on-site surface water flooding risk, management of run-off and ensure that flood risk is not increased elsewhere; - iii.
+An appropriate landscaping scheme submitted as part of any planning application providing screening of the site from the A1; and - iv.
 An appropriate assessment of access issues arising from the proposal on the wider industrial estate submitted as part of any planning application.